g40st/Web-based-Event-and-Participation-Manager/README.md

 4. Import the sql-file out of the sql-schema folder.
 5. Create an user to access this database.
 6. Edit the db_config_sample.php to your setup.
 And rename the file to: db_config.php
-7. Edit the path_sample.php and SMTP_config_sample.php to your setup and rename these according to the comments in the file.
+7. Edit the path_sample.php and SMTP_config_sample.php to your setup and rename these files according to the comments in the file.
 8. Do a first test: Go to your specified url and try to load the project.
 Then choose some login credentials and click on login.
 This should be shown:

 ![image](https://user-images.githubusercontent.com/7523395/34408213-c618b5ba-ebc2-11e7-99c4-484d7197cd8d.png)

 9. There is a super admin account.
 This account is used to activate new users and to reset passwords.
     * Create a normal user over the register form.
-    * Go into the table "users" and set these flags: "active" = 1 and flagAdmin" = 1.
+    * Go into the table "users" and set these flags: "active" = 1 and "flagAdmin" = 1.
     * set the "id" = 1

 10. Try the super admin login.
 You should see this: